Hexagonalization of Fishnet integrals II: overlaps and multi-point correlators: Disk integrals: SoV representation

 Finally, the energy factors read:

-The analysis of this section can be repeated for the case that a tile bra$^2$/ket is glued to another tile bra$^2$/ket, instead of bra/ket$^2$, with obvious differences in the dynamical and energy factors of the result.
-The take here is that gluing two tiles along a cut $x_ix_j$ forms a quadrilateral $x_ix_kx_jx_l$ with the conformal invariants
+The analysis of this section can be repeated for the case that a tile bra$^2$/ket is glued to another tile bra$^2$/ket, instead of bra/ket$^2$.
+In this case, the difference in the dynamical and energy factors of the result follow straightforwardly from the formulae in section \ref{sec:tiles}.
+The take here is that by gluing two tiles along a cut $x_ix_j$ one forms a quadrilateral that is, clockwise, $x_ix_kx_jx_l$.
+The conformal invariants associated to the quadrilateral are